ELEF-TQ/ELEF-TQ/README.md

 <h2 align="center">Hi 👋!
-My name is TARIQ AIT LQKHLIFT and I'm a software engineering student from MOROCCO</h2>
+My name is TARIQ AIT LAKHLIFT and I'm a software engineering student from MOROCCO</h2>

 ###